M.Ed. Concentration in Literacy and Language

 - LTRC 988 Practicum in Reading Enrichment with Seminar

-Per the Massachusetts Department of Elementary and Secondary Education (DESE), candidates seeking an Initial Specialist Teacher Reading License must obtain the Sheltered English Instruction (SEI) endorsement in one of the following ways:
+Per the Massachusetts Department of Elementary and Secondary Education (DESE), candidates seeking Initial Licensure as a Specialist Teacher: Reading must obtain the Sheltered English Instruction (SEI) endorsement in one of the following ways:

 - Complete an undergraduate program that includes an approved Sheltered English Immersion course.